 Exceptions to the curfew times are; unless accompanied and supervised by a parent, legal guardian or responsible companion at least 21 years of age who has prior approval of the legal parent or guardian; or, if the minor is engaged in a business or occupation, attending an official school function, religious ceremony, activity or other event sponsored by a not for profit community organization, or is traveling directly to or from home for any event or activity specified above.
 A copy of the entire ordinance can be obtained at the Village Hall or on our “Village Codes” Link.

-PARKING REGULATIONS AFTER A SNOWFALL: For a period of twenty-four (24) hours after a snowfall of two (2") inches or more, it is illegal to park on the Village streets or in any public parking space commonly maintained by the Village in the business district between the hours of 1:00 a.m. and 6:00 a..m.
+PARKING REGULATIONS AFTER A SNOWFALL: It shall be unlawful to park any vehicle on any public street in the Village at any time within a twenty-four (24) hour period following a snowfall of two inches (2″) or more.
+This shall include parking on the paved portion of any roadway or thoroughfare and also the paved portion of any village-owned right of way adjacent to such roadway in a business district.
 Violators are issued a ticket by the Police Department either before or during snow removal and vehicles that pose a traffic safety hazard may be towed.

 PARKING ON CURBED STREETS: Certain curbed streets in the Village prohibit parking on one side due to the width of the streets.
 Parking is restricted on certain streets for safety reasons to allow emergency vehicles and school buses to make it through.
 Not all curbed streets in the Village prohibit parking on both sides.
 The streets that prohibit parking on one side are posted with signs within the subdivision.

-E-PAY AND AUTOPAY: The Village of Beecher now provides on-line payment of utility bills, police fines or ordinance violations.
-Click on the E-Pay link on the Village website (convenience fee applies with E-Pay).
-Due to the Village contract with the State of Illinois, we do not accept Visa at this time.
+E-PAY AND AUTOPAY: The Village of Beecher now provides on-line payment of utility bills, contractor license, police fines or ordinance violations.
+Click on the E-Pay link on the Village website.
 The Village also offers “Autopay” to pay your water bill.
 The water bill amount will be deducted from your checking account on the due date each billing period.
-Download an Autopay form from our website or contact the Village Hall for a form (no convenience fee applies for Autopay).
+Download an Autopay form from our “Document Center” page on website or contact the Village Hall for a form.